sneko/dsfr-connect/packages/dsfr-connect/src/mastodon-v4/README.md

 Once done you can start playing with files into `./packages/dsfr-connect/src/mastodon-v4/app/javascript/styles/` since they are mounted onto the Mastodon instance.

 _Note: switching the theme is only required the first time since settings are persisted on a Docker volume._

+### Update the Mastodon base theme

+In case you update the Mastodon theme we base our own theme on, override `mastodon/*`, have a look in the Git status to see what has changed.
+If there are modifications, report structure of coloration modifications into `dsfr/*` while stripping other things.

+Like that it's "easy" to catch up new base theme versions.